BUY BOOKS ON AMAZON

 1. individuals who enjoy narratives with a blend of humour, suspense, and introspection, set against a backdrop of societal change and magical intrigue;

-2. readers who appreciate stories of friendship, loyalty, and personal growth, particularly those interested in themes of identity and self-discovery; and,
+2. readers who appreciate stories of friendship, loyalty, and personal growth, particularly those drawn to themes of identity and self-discovery; and,

 3. young adults and mature readers who are fans of fantasy novels with strong female protagonists and magical elements.